icfire21/Trading_Challenge/README.md

 # Trading Challenge

-## Description
-Stock exchanges are fast-paced, high-stakes environments where every second counts.
-The intensity escalates as the trading day approaches its end, peaking in the critical final ten minutes.
-These moments, often characterised by heightened volatility and rapid price fluctuations, play a pivotal role in shaping the global economic narrative for the day.
-Develop a model capable of predicting the closing price movements for hundreds of Nasdaq listed stocks using data from the order book and the closing auction of the stock.
-Information from the auction can be used to adjust prices, assess supply and demand dynamics, and identify trading opportunities.

 ## Objective
 Create a predictive model that forecasts closing price movements for a diverse range of Nasdaq-listed stocks by using information from the order book and the closing auction.